 Are home ellipticals worth it?

 Yes, it is important to get some type of cardio in routinely, and purchasing an elliptical may be the best option for you.
-Prior to purchasing, I’d recommend deciding which form of cardio is your favorite (Iidoor biking, treadmill running, or elliptical striding) so you get something you’ll actually use.
+Prior to purchasing, I’d recommend deciding which form of cardio is your favorite (indoor biking, treadmill running, or elliptical striding) so you get something you’ll actually use.
 Check out if your potential elliptical has things like preset workout programs, a water bottle holder, and a stride length that will support you.

-What is the best elliptical that doesn’t require a subscription
+What is the best elliptical that doesn’t require a subscription?

 Further reading